MicrosoftDocs/Hololens/hololens/hololens2-new-user-optimize.md

 #### Have a designated setup person

 Have one or two people at your location who set up your devices.
-This ensures that all devices are set up most efficiently and in a way that meets your organization's requirements.
+This consistency ensures that all devices are set up most efficiently and in a way that meets your organization's requirements.

-#### Pre-setup Autopilot
+#### Setup Autopilot in advance

 If your devices are set up to go through [Autopilot](hololens2-autopilot.md), then take those devices through Autopilot.
 It happens eventually, but doing it in advance can the end-user several minutes of time.
-Autopilot can apply helpful settings to speed up the new user process, as well as deploy your apps to the device.
+Autopilot can apply helpful settings to speed up the new user process, and also deploy your apps to the device.
 With the 23H2 release, Autopilot can also deploy a shared Azure AD account to the device.
-See [Shared Azure AD accounts in HoloLens](/hololens/shared-aad-accounts) for more details.
+For more information, see [Shared Azure AD accounts in HoloLens](/hololens/shared-aad-accounts) for more details.

 - If you have an Ethernet to USB-C adapter, you can plug in your devices the moment OOBE starts to begin autopilot without having to wear the devices.
 - You can also create a USB-C flash drive with a [provisioning package](hololens-provisioning.md) that contains your Wi-Fi info.
 Plug it in when OOBE starts, and confirm applying the provisioning package.
-Wi-fi will be detected and you can start Autopilot.
+Wi-fi is detected and you can start Autopilot.
 - If you don't have those options available, then manually proceed through OOBE until Autopilot starts.

 #### Provision the device in advance

 You can use a [provisioning package](hololens-provisioning.md) to apply both helpful settings to speed up the new user process, and deploy your apps to the device.
 Take a look at [use policies to speed up your setup](#use-policies-to-speed-up-your-setup) to see which policies speed up device set up for the first user, and for each new user.

-If you complete OOBE and set yourself up as a user, then when your end users pick up the device they will simply have a scenario of adding themselves as a new user.
+If you complete OOBE and set yourself up as a user, then when your end users pick up the device they have the option of adding themselves as a new user.

 ### Let your users know the fastest ways to log in to an existing account